Vman45/dropbox-share-it/README.md

 2. Edit the script file and supply your Dropbox user id (see below how to find out your Dropbox user id) at the following variable:

         DROPBOX_UID
-3. Edit the script file and supply your Dropbox base directory (if not default) at the following variable:
+3. Edit the script file and supply your Dropbox Public directory (if not default) at the following variable:

         DROPBOX_FOLDER
 4. Edit the script file and supply the path for your preferred url shortener at the following variable: